 In his early teens Ramanujan managed to master advanced trigonometry, and started discovering sophisticated theorems.
 At the age of 16, he was given a copy of G. S. Carr‘s A Synopsis of Elementary Results in Pure and Applied Mathematics.
 He studied the book in details, and the following year he independently developed and investigated some famous mathematicians theories.

-After dropping out of college to work as a mathematician to provide for his family, no institution was willing to give him a chance.
-Some believed he was a fluke, others were held back by the fact he had no formal higher education.
-While working as a clerk to make ends meet, Ramanujan was linked with a professor at Cambridge University, Godfrey Herold Hardy (G. H. Hardy).
-From there, with the help of Hardy and others in his circle, Ramanujan made substantial contributions to pure mathematics, including field of mathematical analysis, number theory, infinite series, and came up with solutions to mathematical problems considered to be unsolvable.
+Having dropped out of college in order to earn a living, no institution would hire Ramanujan as Mathematician.
+Some believed he was a fluke, others were held back by his lack of formal higher education.
+While working as a clerk in Madras, Ramanujan was linked with professor G. H. Hardy at Cambridge University.
+And with the help of Hardy and others in his circle, Ramanujan made substantial contributions to pure mathematics, including field of mathematical analysis, number theory, infinite series, and came up with solutions to mathematical problems previously considered unsolvable.

 The common belief is that everything that is great happens in just the developed countries.
 That people who will shape our future (as a civilization) are the scientists, economists, engineers, scholars and politicians in the developed societies.
 And the sad thing is we have widely accepted it.
 Therefore we totally miss the fact that talent is evenly distributed.
 That there are plenty of talented individuals in poor countries that could be crucial in solving some of mankind’s existential problems.